My practice is currently only accepting ART clients for trauma-related work.

 Dr. Lea Sullivan (pronounced “Lee”) is a Licensed Mental Health Counselor, Ph.D. in Psychology & Counseling, and author of the Cover My Six series—a set of resources dedicated to firefighter resilience, peer support, and relational health.
 She is a Certified Emotionally Focused Therapist (EFT), trained in Accelerated Resolution Therapy (ART) for trauma, and a National Board Certified Counselor (NCC).Lea’s work is rooted in both professional expertise and lived experience.
 Her published research focuses on attachment bonds and firefighter resilience, and as a Fire Service Director of Mental Wellness, she developed the nation's first attachment-based mental health program for firefighters.
 She has also served as a volunteer first responder chaplain, working with both the red and blue lines.With over a decade of experience working alongside first responders, Lea has created a trusted space where firefighters and their partners can heal from trauma, strengthen their relationships, and build lasting resilience.
 She blends science, trauma resolution, and fire service culture to help people feel safe, seen, and supported.

-Fire Chaplain, Certified through the Tacoma Pierce County Chaplaincy, serving First Responders.
+• Fire Chaplain, Certified through the Tacoma Pierce County Chaplaincy, serving First Responders (May, 2018).

-Lea regularly attends lectures, conferences, and workshops focused on working with couples and Peer Support trainings.
+• Lea regularly attends lectures, conferences, and workshops focused on trauma and peer support.

 about the model